Greetings to you in the name of our Savior Jesus Christ. How are the brethren over there?

 I want to thank you for the support you gave me whenever I come to you.
 I have always had it in mind that I will do my best to change things I'm sure are going wrong in the church as I gain more knowledge.
 But what I want to ask about is a bit complex.

-What worries me most is even the constitution and board of trustee.
+What worries me most is even the constitution and board of trustees.
 I thought the Bible is our only source of authority?.
-And if there are board of trustee do we still need to preach about the autonomy of the church?
-Just last week Saturday I learned the board of trustee were meeting in one congregation close to where I worshiped on Sunday.
-I have also heard of preachers associations (both of zonal and national level).
+And if there are boards of trustees do we still need to preach about the autonomy of the church?
+Just last week Saturday I learned the board of trustees was meeting in one congregation close to where I worshiped on Sunday.
+I have also heard of preachers' associations (both at a zonal and national level).
 I would like to know your view on this.

 But I would still like to know your point of view.
 Thank you.

 I know some governments try to regulate religion, but as far as Christians are concerned, these regulations are ignored when they interfere with the church's obedience to God.